 The Eloqua connector add-onPlug-in or module, developed by Episerver or its partners, to extend the capabilities of Episerver.
-Add-ons are available from the Episerver Add-on Store inside Episerver. automatically exports form data from your website to your Eloqua account database by mapping Episerver form fields to Eloqua database fields.
+Add-ons are installed by Episerver developers. automatically exports form data from your website to your Eloqua account database by mapping Episerver form fields to Eloqua database fields.
 For information about other database connector add-ons, see Marketing Automation.

 A developer must install the Forms Marketing Automation connector and the Eloqua connector.
 See Episerver World for more information.

 - In the Episerver CMS admin view, select Config > Tool Settings > Eloqua.
 The Eloqua configuration settings screen appears.

 You can have multiple instances of the same connector.
 For example, if you have marketing teams in separate regions, you can have more than one Eloqua connector, such as Eloqua - Europe, Eloqua - US, and Eloqua - APAC.
 Click Add Connector to add another instance.